nf-core/mhcquant/docs/usage.md

 ### `--spectrum_batch_size`
 Size of Spectrum batch for Comet processing (Decrease/Increase depending on Memory Availability)

+### `--skip_decoy_generation`
+If you want to use your own decoys, you can specify a databaset that includes decoy sequences.
+However, each database entry should keep the prefix 'DECOY_'.
+One should consider though that this option will then prevent to append variants to the database and if not using reversed decoys the subset refinement FDR option will not work.

 ## Optional binding prediction
 ### `--run_prediction`